thiom/image-segmentation/README.md

 ## Parellel Image Segmentation

 This is a collection of a couple parallel image segmentation algorithms.
-These will find the best way to partitions the given image in two parts: a monochromatic rectangle and a monochromatic background by minimizing the sum of squared errors.
+These will find the best way to partition the given image in two parts: a monochromatic rectangle and a monochromatic background by minimizing the sum of squared errors.

 ### Interface function